 Parties are considered to be related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions.
-Parties are also considered to be related party if they are subject to common control or common significant influence.
-Related parties may be individuals (being members of key management personnel, significant shareholders and/ or their close family members) or other entities and include entities which are under the significant influence of related parties of the

-Association where those parties are individuals, and post-employment benefit plans which are for the benefit of employees of the Association or of any entity that is a related party of the Association.
+Parties are also considered to be related party if they are subject to common control.
+Related parties may be individuals (being members of key management personnel, significant shareholders and/ or their close family members) or other entities and include entities which are under the significant influence of related parties of the Association where those parties are individuals, and post-employment benefit plans which are for the benefit of employees of the Association or of any entity that is a related party of the Association.

 Related parties may be individuals or corporate entities (referred to as affiliates).
 Affiliates are related entities of the companies by virtue of common ownership and representation to management where significant influence is apparent.
-In the regular course of business, the Association's significant transactions with related parties include the following:

-- a.
-Advances to an officer with outstanding balance of ₱214,250 and ₱37,542 in 2013 and 2012, respectively. - b.
-Short-term compensation and benefits of key management personnel amounted to ₱908,918 and ₱1,012,996 in 2013 and 2012, respectively.
+In the regular course of business, the Association's significant transactions with related parties pertain to short-term compensation and benefits of key management personnel amounting to P629,479 and P908,918 in 2014 and 2013, respectively.
 There is no long-term, share-based or other compensation arrangement with key management personnel.